 Unspecified date 2014: Dr Richard Freeman told UKAD in March 2017 that his laptop containing medical records was stolen while he was on holiday in Greece during 2014.

-September 8 2015: First oral evidence session of CMS select committee inquiry into doping in UK sport, originally covering doping in athletics.
+September 8 2015: First oral evidence session of DCMS select committee inquiry into doping in UK sport, originally covering doping in athletics.

 April 27 2016: Shane Sutton resigns from his post as technical director in BC after allegations of sexism and bullying.

-June 14 2016: ‘Whistleblower’ Dan Stevens provides oral evidence to CMS select committee regarding doping in UK cycling.
+June 14 2016: ‘Whistleblower’ Dan Stevens provides oral evidence to DCMS select committee regarding doping in UK cycling.

 September 15 2016: A hacking group calling themselves Fancy Bears publish Therapeutic Use Exemption certificates for British cyclists Wiggins and Chris Froome.
 Fancy Bears obtained the TUEs after illegally accessing World Anti-Doping Agency (WADA) files held for Rio 2016 Olympic Games athletes.
 Wiggins’ has three TUEs for Triamcinolone acetonide, administered via injection, on June 29 2011, June 26 2012 and April 22 2013, as well as for asthma medication.